How many courses/credits must I take each semester to be considered a full-time student?

 Are there limits on the number of one- and two-credit courses I'm allowed to take?

-There are no limits on the number of one- and two-credit courses you may take, but only four one-credit courses are allowed to count toward the minimum of 128 required for the degree.
-If you take more than four one-credit courses, you will need more than 128 credits to graduate.
+There are no limits on the number of one- and two-credit courses you may take.
+However, students who matriculated prior to fall 2019 may only count four one-credit courses toward the minimum of 128 credits required for the degree.
+Students who matriculated in or after fall 2019 may count eight one-credit courses toward the 128 credit degree requirement.
+Students who exceed the number of one-credit courses that may count toward the degree requirement must earn more than 128 credits in order to graduate.

 What if I want to take more than 16 credits in a semester?

 Students may take up to 19 semester hours per term, subject to approval from their faculty adviser.
 Any additional coursework is considered overpointing and is subject to additional guidelines and restrictions.
 Students may not overpoint during the pre-registration period, but must wait until the beginning of the Add Period.
-First-semester freshmen are not allowed to over-point.
+First-semester first year students are not allowed to over-point.
 Requirements for overpointing are as follows:

 Students may not take more than 27 credits per semester without the approval of the Committee on Academic Standing.
 Under normal circumstances, a student may not take more than six courses that are worth four or more credits.